Instant Confirmation

 Terracotta Group (Andrea del Verrocchio):

-This is a terracotta sculpture by Andrea del Verrocchio depicting the birth of Jesus Christ.
+A work by Andrea del Verrocchio, a terracotta sculpture depicting the birth of Jesus Christ.

 Museo Nazionale del Bargello